sydsmith/Riddle-Me-This/README.md

 There will be a pop gui window with a riddle.

-Answer the riddle in one to two words.
+Answer the riddle in one word.

 If your answer is correct then you move to the next riddle.